Week’s Round Up: The Ripple Effect

 -One woman expresses what “Financial Empowerment Means to Me” – “Financial Empowerment means choices, freedom, independence.
 Choices in how I provide for myself and those I love and give to my community.
 Freedom to be in charge of my life.
 Independence to pursue my dreams.”

--Home Buying Rules of the Thumb - “Build up a 20 percent down payment…”If the price of your home goes down and it comes time to sell, “you’ll really want that 20 percent cushion so you don’t end up owing the bank more than you get for the sale of your home”. <==Great point!
+Home Buying Rules of the Thumb – “Build up a 20 percent down payment…”If the price of your home goes down and it comes time to sell, “you’ll really want that 20 percent cushion so you don’t end up owing the bank more than you get for the sale of your home”. <==Great point! -The magic $100 bill and the power of compounding <== need to implement with my kids! -Strive to save 15 percent of your before-tax income – 5 percent towards your emergency fund and big-ticket items combines.
+Ten percent will go toward your retirement savings.
+Nice breakdown.

--Eliminating Credit Carditis (love the term) and the Rules of Thumbs for paying off credit card debt.
+Eliminating Credit Carditis (love the term) and the Rules of Thumbs for paying off credit card debt.

--How to Invest your money: Keep-It-Simple <==love this portion of the book.
+How to Invest your money: Keep-It-Simple <==love this portion of the book. -And the Q & A for particular situations.

 Conclusion